DonCarlos84/teamable/README.md

 # teamable
-This is an app I made during the "IT Fundamentals" course from Tech World with NaNa.
+This is an application I made during the "IT Fundamentals" course from Tech World with NaNa.

 To start the application, follow these steps: